 - Water Heater Age

 The usual life span of a residential water heater with proper servicing is 10–12 years.
-Despite the fact that your long-lasting water heater isn’t having an issue, it’s at a greater threat of a harmful leak.
+Despite the fact that your water heater isn’t having an issue, it could be at a greater threat of a harmful leak.

 If you’re not certain of your water heater’s age, examine the identification sticker on the heater.
 This indicates the manufacturing date and serial number.